The Structure and Dynamics of Knowledge Graphs, with Superficiality: Preferential Attachment and Multiplex Networks

 \section{Preferential Attachment and Multiplex Networks}

 \begin{sloppypar}

 Preferential attachment, defined by Barabási and Albert \cite{barabasi1999emergence}, is one of the main mechanisms to explain the emergence of network structure.
 It consists in adding links giving a priority to nodes that already have strong connectivity.
 More precisely, the probability of adding a new link connecting vertex $i$ will be proportional to $k_i^\alpha$ with $k_i$ being the degree of $i$ (its connectivity) and $\alpha>0$ being an important parameter to consider the diversity of observed distributions \cite{Broido2019}.
 A linear exponent $\alpha = 1$ infers a graph whose degrees follow a power law.
 The proportion of nodes of degree $k$ is proportional to $k^{-\gamma }$ for $k$ large.
 For a sublinear exponent $0 < \alpha < 1$, the degree distribution tends to a stretched exponential function $e^{-\degree \gamma}$.
 Several proposals for generalizing the Barabási-Albert model are also relevant in the context of modeling knowledge graphs.
 As in directed networks, it is reasonable to distinguish between the preferential attachment of incoming connectivity and outgoing connectivity \cite{bollobas2003directed}.
 For example, the Wikidata relationship \uri{biological process} describing the involvement of entities (e.g., proteins or genes) in biological processes (e.g., memory or digestion) is asymmetric.
 The entities involved are unevenly distributed between the different processes with only 1 fact for more than 15 thousand biological processes against several tens of thousands of facts for the main biological processes such as metabolism or regulation of DNA-induced transcription.
 This corresponds to a quasi-linear preferential attachment (i.e., $\alpha \approx 1$) while each entity is involved in a close number of processes reflecting a weak preferential attachment (i.e., $\alpha \approx 0$).
 It is thus necessary to take into account sublinear attachments for some relationships \cite{krapivsky2000connectivity}.
-Of course, these models and more elaborate models \cite{chung2006complex,giroire2023random} dedicated to simplex networks infer laws where multimodality or localized drops in connectivity as observed in knowledge graphs (pointed by the red arrows in the graphs of Figure~\ref{fig:KGs}) can not be explained.
-Conversely, a knowledge graph is similar to a multiplex (also called, multi-layer or multi-dimensional) network where each relationship constitutes a distinct layer \cite{de2013mathematical,boccaletti2014structure}.
+A major drawback of these models and more elaborate ones \cite{chung2006complex,giroire2023random} dedicated to simplex networks is that they infer laws where multimodality or localized drops in connectivity as observed in knowledge graphs (pointed by the red arrows in the graphs of Figure~\ref{fig:KGs}) can not be explained.
+In fact, a knowledge graph is similar to a multiplex network (very similar with multi-layer or multi-dimensional networks) where each relationship constitutes a distinct layer \cite{de2013mathematical,boccaletti2014structure}.
 The study of generative models for multiplex networks is a tough and little studied scientific challenge, which explains why our proposal is the first generative model adapted to knowledge graphs.
-There are only generative models for duplex networks \cite{nicosia2013growing,kim2013coevolution} that consider correlations between the two layers.
+To the best of our knowledge, there are only generative models for duplex networks \cite{nicosia2013growing,kim2013coevolution} that consider correlations between two layers.
 Their analytical results would be difficult to generalize to knowledge graphs which have many relationships.
 For instance, Wikidata had about 1,500 relationships in 2022.
 Moreover, this would mean defining at least a quadratic number of parameters with the number of relationships.
 Instead of considering strong interactions between a small number of layers, our proposal aims at privileging weak interactions between a large number of layers. \end{sloppypar}